edarruiz/DomainDrivenDesign.SDK/README.md

 - **[Michael Altmann](https://twitter.com/michael_altmann)** - for his work on the package [FluentResults](https://github.com/altmann/FluentResults).
 - **[Jeremy Skinner](https://twitter.com/JeremySkinner)** - for his work on the package [FluentValidation](https://github.com/FluentValidation/FluentValidation).
 - **[Vladimir Khorikov](https://enterprisecraftsmanship.com/)** - for his work on the package [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions), and his dedication to software development community, with articles, courses, training and great contents about TDD and DDD.

+# How to use this SDK

+TODO - In progress of documentation

+## Installation

+TODO - In progress of documentation

+## Dependency Injection

+TODO - In progress of documentation

+# Documentation

+TODO - In progress of documentation

+# Examples

+TODO - In progress of documentation